Axnjr/SEM7/NLP.md

 # 7. Collocations:
 are `word pairs` or groups of words that `frequently appear together` in a language, forming a `natural combination`.
 These combinations are used by native speakers to express ideas more naturally.
 Understanding collocations is important in Natural Language Processing (NLP) as they often carry specific meanings or contexts that differ from their individual words.
 Examples: `strong tea, heavy rain, big mistake`.
 "Strong tea" sounds natural, while "powerful tea" does not.

+# 8. Morphological Analysis:
+in Natural Language Processing (NLP) is the process of `analyzing the structure of words` to understand `their components and relationships`.

+Morphology is the branch of `linguistics` concerned with the `structure and form of words in a language`.
+Morphological analysis, in the context of NLP, refers to the `computational processing of word structures`.
+It aims to `break down` words into their `constituent parts`, such as roots, prefixes, and suffixes, `and understand their roles and meanings`.
+This process is essential for various NLP tasks, including language modeling, text analysis, and machine translation.

+## Importance of Morphological Analysis
+- **Understanding Word Formation:** It helps in identifying the basic building blocks of words, which is crucial for language comprehension.
+- **Improving Text Analysis:** By breaking down words into their roots and affixes, it enhances the accuracy of text analysis tasks like sentiment analysis and topic modeling.
+- **Enhancing Language Models:** Morphological analysis provides detailed insights into word formation, improving the performance of language models used in tasks like speech recognition and text generation.
+- **Facilitating Multilingual - Processing:** It aids in handling the morphological diversity of different languages, making NLP systems more robust and versatile.

+Morphological analysis involves breaking down words into their constituent morphemes (the smallest units of meaning) and understanding their structure and formation.
+Here are some of the key techniques used in morphological analysis:

+- Stemming
+- Lemmetization
+- **Morphological Parsing:**
+involves analyzing the structure of words to identify their morphemes (roots, prefixes, suffixes).
+It requires knowledge of morphological rules and patterns.